qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

     #asset(qx/icon/Oxygen/16/*)
     #asset(qx/icon/Oxygen/32/*)

+.. _pages/tool/generator_config_articles#library_key_and_manifest_files:

 "library" Key and Manifest Files
 ================================

 The ``[[generator_config_ref#library]]`` key of a configuration holds information about source locations that will be considered in a job (much like the CLASSPATH in Java).
 Each element specifies one such library.
 The term "library" is meant here in the broadest sense; everything that has a qooxdoo class structure with source code can be considered a library in this context.
 This includes applications like the Showcase or the Feedreader, add-ins like the Testrunner or the Apiviewer, contribs from the qooxdoo-contrib repository like the Inspector, or of course the qooxdoo framework library itself.
 The main purpose of any such library entry is to provide the path to its "Manifest" file.

+.. _pages/tool/generator_config_articles#manifest_files:

 Manifest files
 --------------

 Manifest files serve to provide meta information for a library in a structured way.
 Their syntax is again JSON, and part of them is read by the generator, particularly the ``provides`` section.
-See :doc:`here <pages/application_structure/manifest>` for more information about manifest files.
+See :doc:`here <application_structure/manifest>` for more information about manifest files.

+.. _pages/tool/generator_config_articles#contrib_libraries:

 Contrib libraries
 -----------------

 Contributions can be included in a configuration like any other libraries: You add an appropriate entry in the ``library`` array of your configuration.
-Like other libraries, the contribution must provide a :doc:`Manifest.json <pages/application_structure/manifest>` file with appropriate contents.
+Like other libraries, the contribution must provide a :doc:`Manifest.json <application_structure/manifest>` file with appropriate contents.

 If the contribution resides on your local file system, there is actually no difference to any other library.
 Specify the relative path to its Manifest file and you're basically set.
-The really new part comes when the contribution resides online, in the :doc:`qooxdoo-contrib <:contrib>` repository.
+The really new part comes when the contribution resides online, in the `qooxdoo-contrib <http://qooxdoo.org/contrib>`_ repository.
 Then you use a special syntax to specify the location of the Manifest file.
 It is URL-like with a ``contrib`` scheme and will usually look like this:

 ::